Crookwell Railway Station

 Overview

 The Crookwell railway station is a historic gem.
-The railway yards were first opened in 1902 and was a significant pioneer terminus station.
+The railway yards were first opened in 1902 and were a significant pioneer terminus station.
 The line was used to transport stock and goods which…

 The Crookwell railway station is a historic gem.
-The railway yards were first opened in 1902 and was a significant pioneer terminus station.
+The railway yards were first opened in 1902 and were a significant pioneer terminus station.

 The line was used to transport stock and goods which included potatoes, iron ore and superphosphates as well as people.
 The facilities are still present today including a 100-foot platform, wooden station building, stock siding with yards, goods shed, 60-foot turntable and ash pit.